maximilien/knfun/README.md

 ...
 ```

 The other change is in the file `./funcs/summary/async_layout.html` which is now used to render the `summary-fn` UI.
-In there the main change is to call the `watson-fn` function via jQuery.
+In there the primary change is to call the `watson-fn` function via jQuery.

 ```javascript
 ...